-Beginning in 2009-2010, the Center for the Study of Law and Society initiated a new program for graduate students at Berkeley, the Graduate Fellowship in Empirical Legal Studies.
-The University of California, Berkeley has long been associated with innovative empirical research on law, at least since the founding of the Center for the Study of Law and Society by Philip Selznick in 1961.
+The Center for the Study of Law and Society (CSLS) at Berkeley Law is pleased to announce the Graduate Fellowship in Empirical Legal Studies for the Academic Year 2022-2023.
+The University of California Berkeley has long been associated with innovative empirical research on law, at least since the founding of the Center for the Study of Law and Society by Philip Selznick in 1961.
 CSLS is one of the headwaters for the law and society field and empirical legal studies.
-Today, Berkeley Empirical Legal Studies (BELS) is characterized by a rich interdisciplinary approach that seeks to ground empirical analysis in sociolegal theory and embrace a broad range of methods, both quantitative and qualitative.
+Today, Berkeley Empirical Legal Studies (BELS) is characterized by a rich interdisciplinary approach that seeks to ground empirical analysis theoretically and embrace a broad range of methods, both quantitative and qualitative.

-BELS Fellows are doctoral students drawn from a wide range of disciplines across the UC Berkeley campus, including (but not limited to) those in the Social Sciences, Arts and Humanities, Biological Sciences, International Studies and Area Studies, Schools of Public Health, Business, and Public Policy, Colleges of Natural Sciences and Engineering, as well as from the School of Law (PhD, JD and JSD).
-Ten or eleven (10-11) Fellows are selected annually.
+BELS Fellows will be doctoral students drawn from a wide range of disciplines across the UC Berkeley campus, including those in the Social Sciences, Arts and Humanities, Biological Sciences, International Studies and Area Studies, Schools of Public Health, Business, and Public Policy, Colleges of Natural Sciences and Engineering, as well as from the School of Law (PhD, JD and JSD).
+We anticipate ten to twelve (10-12) Fellows will be selected annually.

-- Monthly BELS Fellows Workshops led by CSLS Faculty Director where Fellows present and discuss their research.
-Fellows will also have the opportunity to attend and participate in CSLS activities, such as the Empirical Research Methods Workshops, the CSLS Speaker Series, and other conferences and events.
+2) Monthly BELS Fellows Workshops led by CSLS Faculty Director KT Albiston where Fellows will present and discuss their research.
+Fellows will also have the opportunity to attend and participate in CSLS activities, such as the Empirical Methods Mini-Series, the CSLS Speaker Series, and other conferences and events.

 Visit the links below for more information about the application process and to access application materials.